RavenHustler/yelpscraper/README.md

 Example usage for scraping Yelp.

-Get all Bars data from New Orleans, LA.
+Find Bars data in New Orleans, LA.

     scrapy crawl yelpscraper -a search="Bars" -a location="New Orleans, LA"

-Get all Restaurants that serves Barbers in New York using zipcode.
+Find Barbers in New York using zipcode.

     scrapy crawl yelpscraper -a search="Barbershop" -a location="100001"